 Greek salad web story poster image.

 This simple Greek salad recipe, or Horiatiki, keeps things traditional.
-No need to fuss with a dressing, just toss ripe tomatoes, cucumber, green bell pepper, onion, olives with good olive oil and red wine vinegar, top with tangy feta cheese, and you’re all set!
+No need to fuss with a dressing, just toss fresh veggies with good olive oil and red wine vinegar and top with tangy feta cheese!
 Serve as a quick and easy first course or side salad.

 Prep – 15 minutes